A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 Maintenance (How to Clean After Each Use)

 To reap the benefits described above, you have to put a bit of extra effort into cleaning and maintenance.
 (It is worth it!)
 This is because you should not use washing-up liquid or metal scouring pads to a clean cast iron, carbon steel, or spun iron pan.
 It will wear down the patina, as well as cause the pan to rust.
-You absolutely should not put them in the dishwasher.
+You absolutely should not put these pans in the dishwasher.

 The best way to clean each one of these pans after each use is a two-step process:

-Seasoning (Prior to Use or to Boost Patina)
+Seasoning (Prior to Use, or to Boost Patina)

-While carbon steel pans must be seasoned prior to use (more details in ‘Carbon Steel’ section below), cast iron and spun iron pans come pre-seasoned.
-However, we recommend seasoning cast iron and spun iron pans before use as well—it kickstarts the patina and makes clean-up easier than if you just started cooking on these pans straight out of the box.
+Even if your pan comes pre-seasoned, we recommend doing an initial seasoning before using the pan.
+It kickstarts the patina and makes clean-up easier.
 We also recommend seasoning anytime you feel the pan could use a boost, or is looking dull.
 It will bring it back to good shape.

 Cast Iron Pans

 Cons: Due to its thicker body, it is not as heat responsive as carbon steel or spun iron.
-Its shape, with short handles and straight sides, is not as easy to manoeuvre around the hob.

 De Buyer Mineral B pans must be seasoned before use to remove the protective beeswax coating.